Tamburasca/HarpsichordTuning/README.md

 vertical bars indicate the peaks that were identified and located by their frequencies.
 The red vertical bars show the partials for
 <em>n<sub>max</sub> &#8804; NPARTIAL</em> as
-derived from the base frequency and inharmonicity coefficient.
+derived from the computed base frequency and inharmonicity coefficient.
-The text in the upper right corner shows the deviation of the key for a specific tuning and pitch level.

 See also: